davidgiven/ptracker/README.md

 There's a fairly small set of commands currently implemented:

-- B: does nothing.
+- `B`: does nothing.
 This is displayed as `....` in the pattern editor.
 Any existing note on the channel continues to play.
 Pressing `INS/DLT` while set this.
-- O: off.
+- `O`: off.
 Cancels any note being played on the channel.
 This is displayed as '====' in the pattern editor.
-- P: sets the channel's pitch delta to the parameter, in ⅓-semitone intervals.
+- `P`: sets the channel's pitch delta to the parameter, in ⅓-semitone intervals.
-- V: sets the channel's volume to the parameter.
+- `V`: sets the channel's volume to the parameter.
-- N: skips to the next pattern in the sequence --- useful if you want just one short pattern.
+- `N`: skips to the next pattern in the sequence --- useful if you want just one short pattern.
-- X: stops playing.
+- `X`: stops playing.

 ### Tone